dmitry-merzlyakov/nledger/Source/NLedger.Extensibility.Python.Module/README.md

 >>> print(DateTime.Now.ToString())
 10/21/2021 8:46:15 PM
 ```
-If you see another result (nota current time), you should troubleshoot and resolve your PythonNet installation issues.
+If you see another result (not the current time), you should troubleshoot and resolve your PythonNet installation issues.

 >Disclaimer: If you are using PythonNet 3, remember that it is currently under development.
 Although it passed all the tests as of the time the .Net Ledger Python module was released, there may be issues in later versions.